Simple Thai Mango Salad (10 Minutes)

 - for fish sauce: use light soy or tamari.
 Or leave it out.

-- Make ahead: the mango dressing can be made several days ahead.
-The mango can be sliced up to a day ahead and kept separately in the fridge in an airtight container.
-Combine all the ingredients just before serving (to avoid the salad becoming watery).
+- Make ahead: The mango dressing can be made several days ahead.
+The mango can be sliced up to a day ahead and kept separately in the fridge in an airtight container (it does wilt a bit, though).
+Combine all the ingredients just before serving to avoid the salad becoming watery.

 I made shrimp in a curry coconut sauce and the fresh salad complimented it perfectly!